icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```

-then run the packstack command again.
+Then run the packstack command again.

-Check login creditals.
+Check admin login creditals.

 ```